The 4 Top Quick Harvest Vegetables

 1. Lettuce

-‘Leaf’ lettuce, as opposed to ‘head’ lettuce, is super easy to grow and if you purchase the seedlings in punnets quick harvest vegetables - lettuceyou can just plant them out, give them water and some fertilizer and very soon you’ll be able to harvest the outer leaves to throw into some yummy salads or pop on your fresh sandwiches.
+‘Leaf’ lettuce, as opposed to ‘head’ lettuce, is super easy to grow and if you purchase the seedlings in punnets you can just plant them in the garden.
+Then, keep them watered and fertilize them.
+Very soon you’ll be able to harvest the outer leaves to throw into some yummy salads or pop on your fresh sandwiches.

 A lot of leaf varieties are also quite ornamental so they can even be grown in amongst your flowering plants and wouldn’t look out of place.
 In very hot climates, if you’re planting in summer, lettuce can be grown in afternoon shade which will help to stop them bolting to seed.